domichal/launcher/README.md

 ### Launcher switch

-To be able to switch between all launchers, it was necessary to make original "switch to launcher/launcher go" methods dysfunctional to prevent them from breaking xstartup when called from ``mylauncher``.
+To be able to switch between all launchers, it was necessary to make original "switch to launcher/launcher go" methods dysfunctional to prevent them from breaking xstartup scripts when called from ``mylauncher``.

 This script is not required by the launcher to run, but it makes life easier.
+Other way to use different launchers would be to rename launcher folders, or manually modifying ``.bashrc``.
+This scripts handles the latter.

 [screenshot]

-This tool can work with more launchers and will detect them as long as their directory is located in ``/home/cpi`` and it's name contain lowercase word ``launcher``.
+The script will detect any number of launchers as long as they are located in ``/home/cpi`` and their name contain lowercase word ``launcher``.
-**mylauncher** folder can also be renamed.
+**mylauncher** folder can also be renamed in accordance to the above.

 **Note:**